aridjayarecipes/cutesrecipes.web.app/content/post/2397-easiest-way-to-prepare-ultimate-beetroot-cabbage-paratha.md

 1. Take 3 tbspoons of oil

 I love it very much and make it often at home.
 Colorful paratha or pink paratha is made with beets and wheat flour.
 In Kerala we does not add any thing in wheat dough while making paratha.
-Beetroot paratha is very healthy delicious. &#39;Paratha&#39; the most popular breakfast option in India specially in northern India.
+Beetroot paratha is very healthy delicious.
+'Paratha' the most popular breakfast option in India specially in northern India.

 <!--inarticleads2-->